Learning to Importance Sample in Primary Sample Space: Primary Sample Space (PSS) Warping

-We learn the inverse warp $z=\Psi_k^{-1}(y)$ using maximum likelihood estimation.
-Let us assume the warp is parameterized using parameters $\theta$, which we write as $z=\Psi_k^{-1}(y;\theta)$.
-We first observe that the target density $p_Y$ and the warp $\Psi^{-1}$ are related by the change of variable formula
+\emph{Maximum Likelihood Estimation.} We learn the inverse warp $z=\Psi_{k}^{-1}(y)$ using maximum likelihood estimation.
+Assume the warp is parameterized using parameters $\theta$, written as $z=\Psi_{k}^{-1}(y;\theta)$, $\theta\in\Theta$.
+Here, $\Theta$ represents the parameter space of a family of acceptable distributions.
+We first observe that the density $p_{Y}(\theta;y)$ and the warp $\Psi_{k}^{-1}$ are related by the change of variable formula

-Note that this implies that $z=\Psi_k^{-1}(y)$ is distributed uniformly, The maximum likelihood approach tries to maximize the likelihood that the warp produces the data samples $y_i \backsim p_Y $ from uniform samples $z_i$.
-More precisely, maximizing the log-likelihood of the data samples $y_i, i \in S$ can be written as
+Note that this implies that latent variable $z=\Psi_k^{-1}(y)$ is distributed uniformly.
+Considering {$p_Y(\theta;y)$ a function of $\theta$, it is also called a likelihood function.} The maximum likelihood estimation approach tries to find the optimum parameters $\theta\in\Theta$ to maximize the likelihood, that the warp produces the data samples $y_i \backsim p_Y $ from uniform samples $z_i$.
+More precisely, maximizing the log-likelihood of the data samples { $y_i, i \in \{1,\dots,|\mathbb{S}|\}$} can be written as